-Television includes ten ABC affiliates, three NBC affiliates, one independent station and five Azteca affiliates.
-Our television stations reach approximately 13% of the nation's television households.
+Television includes 10 ABC affiliates, three NBC affiliates, one independent station that we operate as a duopoly with our Kansas City NBC affiliate and five Azteca affiliates.
+Our television stations reach approximately 13% of the nation's households.
 Television stations earn revenue primarily from the sale of advertising time to local and national advertisers.

-Our newspaper business segment includes daily and community newspapers in 13 markets in the U.S. Newspapers earn revenue primarily from the sale of advertising space to local and national advertisers and from the sale of newspaper subscriptions to readers.
+Our newspaper business segment includes daily and community newspapers in 13 markets in the US.
+Newspapers earn revenue primarily from the sale of advertising space to local and national advertisers and from the sale of newspaper subscriptions to readers.